dev-dull/PyTerraBackTyl/README.md

   - No return value.
 Return `None` if needed.
 - `def get_tfstate(self):`
   - **RETURNS**: The string (`str`) or JSON compatible object of the Terraform state (the value received in `store_tfstate()`).
+- `def backend_status(self):` _OPTIONAL_
+  - **RETURNS**: A JSON compatible object containing health and status information about the backend.
+This is a good place to report where data is being stored and lock state for the environment.

 #### Configure your Terraform project to use the PyTerraBackTYL Service:
 In your project, configure the HTTP backend service: